How Do Home Sellers Handle Multiple Offers?

 Not all sellers will disclose they have received multiple offers especially if one offer, in particular, stands out.
 So instead of requesting the highest and best offers from all parties, some sellers may choose to counter one offer and see if they can come to terms.

 Now a lot of homebuyers don’t understand why a seller wouldn’t notify all parties that they received multiple offers and give everyone an opportunity to change their offer.
 However, in my experience, some sellers don’t want to risk losing an offer that has the potential to be perfect for another offer that may never come if they were to request the highest and best.

 Typically when a seller decides to counter one offer it’s because there are only a few terms they’d like to change.
 Something simple such as price or close date, so they’ll counter.
 When countering a single offer the seller may disclose to the buyer they received multiple offers.
 However, are choosing to counter their offer and only work with them in hopes they’ll agree to the changes.
 Some buyers will jump at the opportunity to avoid a bidding war and accept the seller’s counter, but others won’t.

 If the first offer doesn’t pan out the seller may elect to counter a second offer and still avoid requesting highest and best once again.
 Not every seller wants to go the highest and best route and buyers need to be aware that’s a possibility.

 Accept an Offer

 It’s rare, but sometimes a seller may choose to do absolutely nothing.
-I’ve only encountered this situation once, the seller didn’t feel they had to do anything and assumed if a buyer really wanted their home they’d chase them.
-This definitely isn’t the norm, but in this case the buyer whose offer was accepted did chase them because they really wanted the house.
+I’ve only encountered this situation once, the seller didn’t feel they had to do anything.
+They assumed if a buyer really wanted their home they’d chase them.
+This definitely isn’t the norm, but in this case, the buyer whose offer was accepted did chase them because they really wanted the house.